35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “She’s as sharp as a tack when it comes to solving problems in her team.”
+• She is a sharp tack when it comes to solving problems.

 • Meaning: Very quick-thinking or intelligent.